mrball47/fin321/hedging-project/stage1-decisions.md

   * **Pros:** Locks in a known USD value today and provides immediate liquidity for operations.
   * **Cons:** Consumes existing balance sheet capacity and ties up corporate credit lines.

-To determine the optimal path forward, we will execute the following sequence:
+To determine the optimal solution, we will execute the following sequence:

-  **1. Excel Model Build:** Build a working spreadsheet computing forward, option, and money market hedge outcomes under various sensitivities in EUR/USD (±5%).
+  **1. Excel Model Build:** Build a working spreadsheet computing forward, options, and money market hedge outcomes under various sensitivities in EUR/USD (±5%).

   **2. Technical Specifications:** Document the model's development, and design a framework precise enough for an another analyst of AI to reconstruct for other international receivables.

-  **3. Final Analysis & AI Prompt:** Interpret our results, and write a structured AI prompt to regenerate our model and deliver an executive-ready recommendation.
+  **3. Final Analysis & AI Prompt:** Interpret our results, and write a structured AI prompt to regenerate our model and deliver executive-ready recommendations.

 ---